Mid Devon: History

 The new district was initially named Tiverton, after its largest town.
 The district was renamed Mid Devon with effect from 6 February 1978 by resolution of the district council.

+Under current local government restructuring plans it is planned that the district will be abolished in 2028, with six parishes becomine part of an Exeter unitary authority and the remainder forming part of a new Devon unitary.

 Geography

 Mid Devon shares borders with several other Devon districts as well as the county of Somerset.
 Neighbouring districts include Exeter, East Devon, North Devon, Teignbridge, West Devon and Torridge.
 The area of Mid Devon, according to the Office for National Statistics Census table KS101EW is 91293.48 hectares, or 912.9348 sq kilometres, or 352.5 square miles.

 Rivers

 The Exe, the Culm, the Yeo, the Dalch, the Little Dart, the Taw, the Dart, the Brockley, the Creedy and the Spratford Stream flow through the district.

 Raddon Top

 Raddon Top (772 ft) is the highest point of the Raddon Hills.
 Excavations at the summit in 1994 uncovered traces of Early Iron Age settlement.

 Governance

 Mid Devon District Council provides district-level services.
 County-level services are provided by Devon County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.